USDA-ARS-GBRU/keio/README.md

 # Welcome to keio tutorial !!!
-These tutorials walk you through the process of analyzing illumina read for developing keio collection type results in our model organism.
+These tutorials walk you through the process of analyzing illumina read for developing keio collection type results in our model organism: Phaeobacter_inhibens_DSM_17395.

 # Background